Coronavirus digest: Qatar plans 'normal' World Cup in 2022 | DW | 07.12.2020

 Meanwhile, Bavaria is planning coronavirus curfews in some hotspots — even at New Year — in the face of persistently high case numbers, starting Wednesday.
 The state of Thuringia is also pondering tougher rules.

+South Korea's health minister has described the Seoul metropolitan area as a "COVID-19 war zone," as the country's president, Moon Jae-in, ordered an expansion of testing.
+South Korea has mobilized its military and more people from the public service, as the country continued to register triple-digit daily new infections.

-Authorities in Seoul, South Korea, have moved to tighten restrictions on public life, at least for the next three weeks.
+Authorities in the South Korean capital have moved to tighten restrictions on public life, at least for the next three weeks.
 The provinces of Incheon and Gyeonggi will also be affected, the Yonhap news agency reported.

 Read more: South Koreans offer world lessons on how to tame coronavirus